CharlesChiuGit/Logseq-Hugo-Template/README.md

 2. Click on the three dots on the top right corner in Logseq and click `Export public pages to hugo`, via [logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger).
 3. Unzip the file and move the contents into `content/`.

 ※ Noted: The marketplace version of logseq-schrodinger might have some file permission issues.
-Use the GitHub version to avoid that.
+Use the GitHub version one instead.

 ## How to change theme?

 HUGO provides lots of prebuild themes.
-It very easy to apply one.

 1. [Install HUGO and Go](https://gohugo.io/getting-started/installing/).
 2. [Follow the steps](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme).

+※ Noted: Structure and configurations might varied from theme to theme.

+## ⚠️ Limitations

+[logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger) is very much a work-in-progress.
+Please check if there's anything wrong about your post after exported.
+File an issue if you think something is a bug.

+###

 ## Issues